DoubLL/linux-desktop/300_applications.md

 This page documents applications that were manually installed beyond the default Pop_OS setup and have some special configuration or usage notes.

+## Installation Method Notes

+**IMPORTANT**: Do not install applications with Flatpak.
+Flatpak creates sandboxing and DBus integration issues, especially with X11/i3 window manager.
+Always prefer native packages (.deb files), AppImage, or manual compilation.
+Native packages are simpler, more reliable, and integrate better with the system.

 ## Important Applications

 ### rclone